Indianapolis: Government

 Indianapolis—officially the Consolidated City of Indianapolis and Marion County—has a consolidated city-county form of government, a status it has held since 1970 under Indiana Code's Unigov provision.
-Many functions of the municipal and county governments are consolidated, though some remain separate.
+Many functions of the municipal and county governments are combined, though some remain separate.
 The city has a strong mayor–council system of government which oversees six administrative departments.
 Marion County also contains some 60 taxing units, nine separate civil township governments, and seven special-purpose municipal corporations.

 The executive branch is headed by an elected mayor who serves as the chief executive of both the city and county.
 Indianapolis City-County Council is the legislative body and consists of 25 members, all of whom represent geographic districts.
 The mayor and council members are elected to unlimited four-year terms.
 Executive and legislative functions are based from the City-County Building.
 The judiciary consists of a circuit court and superior court with four divisions and 32 judges.
 Each of the county's nine civil townships elects its own township trustee, three-member board, assessor, and a constable and small claims court judge, all of whom serve four-year terms.

 Since its move from Corydon in 1825, Indianapolis has served as the capital and seat of Indiana's state government.
 The Indiana Statehouse houses the executive, legislative, and judicial branches of state government, including the office of the Governor of Indiana, the Indiana General Assembly, and the Indiana Supreme Court.
 Most state departments and agencies are headquartered in the neighboring Indiana Government Center complex.
 The Indiana Governor's Residence is on Meridian Street in the Butler–Tarkington neighborhood, about 5 mi north of downtown.
 In the Indiana House of Representatives, Indianapolis is split between 16 districts.
 In the Indiana Senate, the city is split between nine districts.

 The Birch Bayh Federal Building and U.S. Courthouse houses the U.S. District Court for the Southern District of Indiana.
 Most federal field offices are located in the Minton-Capehart Federal Building.
 From 1906 to 1991, the U.S. Army operated Fort Benjamin Harrison in neighboring Lawrence.
 About 5,000 federal employees work for the Defense Finance and Accounting Service, headquartered near the former base.
 Indianapolis is split between two of Indiana's nine congressional districts: Indiana's 7th congressional district, represented by André Carson, and Indiana's 6th congressional district, represented by Jefferson Shreve.